Unconditional love: Buddhism

 In Buddhism one of the most important concepts is called "bodhicitta".
 There are two kinds of Bodhicitta.
 They are relative and absolute bodhicitta.

 In relative bodhicitta, one learns about the desire to gain the understanding of unconditional love, which in Buddhism is expressed as loving-kindness and compassion.
 The point is to develop bodhicitta for all living (sentient) beings.

 Absolute bodhicitta is a more esoteric tantric teaching.
 Understanding the principle of loving-kindness and compassion is expressed when one treats all living beings as if one was or had been (in former lives) their own mother.
 One's mother will do anything for the benefit of her child.
 The most loving of all relationships may be that between a mother and her child.
 Of course, if all beings treated all other living beings as they would their own child, then there would be much less enmity in this world.

 The importance of this cannot be overstated.
 At every moment one has the opportunity to make a choice how to act, and to be completely mindful of one's actions means that in every interaction with another being one will consciously act with loving-kindness and compassion toward every other being, no matter what the nature of that interaction.

 Hinduism

-Hinduism and Buddhism, the Sanskrit word "bhakti" is apparently used by some to refer to unconditional love, even though its root meaning seems to be "participate".
+Hinduism and Buddhism, the Sanskrit word "bhakti" is used by some to refer to unconditional love, even though its root meaning seems to be "participate".
 Bhakti or bhakthi is unconditional religious devotion of a devotee in worship of a divine.